canchengliu/MM-Agent/backend/project_storage/1/4/kk-e1ed5397.md

 from backend.routers.auth import router as auth_router
 from backend.routers.nodes import router as nodes_router
-from backend.routers.projects import router as projects_router
+from backend.routers.projects import library_router, router as projects_router
 from backend.routers.users import router as users_router
 from backend.routers.workflows import router as workflows_router